awkwardmonkey/MEMECITI-sdk/README.md

 Unit tests can be run without any external dependencies but integration tests require a domain server to be running on `localhost` or other location specified in `./tests/test.config.json`.
-The location and other values of the config JSON can be overridden with environment variables, using the same property names, but prefixed with "VIRCADIA_".
+The location and other values of the config JSON can be overridden with environment variables, using the same property names, but prefixed with "MEMELAND_".

 All tests:
 ```